bloomberg/chromium.bb/src/media/test/data/README.md

 not specified to the last bit and GLES shader/texture filtering precision varies.

+#### test-25fps.h264.frames.md5:
+MD5s of frame which is decoded with Intel VAAPI and V4L2 decoders and is converted to I420 pixel format.
+Written out by video_decode_accelerator_unittest when input file is test-25fps.h264.
+This value must be identical on all platforms.

 #### test-25fps.vp8
 ffmpeg git-2012-07-19-a8d8e86, libvpx ToT 7/19, chromium r147247,
 mkvextract v5.0.1